Articles in Famous Felines are written by

 In late 2001 a tortoiseshell-and-white cat made international news when she took an unscheduled trip from New Zealand to South Korea on a methanol tanker a journey of nearly 10,000 kilometres.

-And it was her appetite that in November 2001 led her to go on board a tanker, when she 'spoke' to one of its crewmen, the second engineer, and followed him.
-He thought she must be hungry and took her on board to give her some food.
-This he did, then both man and cat fell asleep in his cabin.
-Unfortunately when they woke up the ship had left port and was on its way to South Korea!
+In November 2001 it was her appetite that led her to go on board a tanker, when she 'spoke' to one of its crewmen, the second engineer Jeong Yun-Seok, and followed him.
+He thought she must be hungry and took her on board for some food.
+Afterwards both man and cat fell asleep in his cabin, and unfortunately when they woke up the ship had left port and was on its way to South Korea!
+Although she had sometimes boarded New Zealand ships to explore, this was the first time she had ventured aboard a foreign vessel.
 Colin's was said to be 'a bit seasick at first', but soon gained her sea-legs and settled down to the maritime routine.
 Ship's captain Chang Seong-mo sent photos of her back to the port by e-mail to reassure staff there that she was alive and well.
+He told Korean press later that during the voyage she ate 'salmon, beef and snacks' and slept on the second engineer's sofa.

-Meanwhile, back at Port Taranaki, when it became known where she was, various schemes were suggested for recovering the traveller.
-At first it was thought she could stay aboard until the tanker returned; but then it was discovered that the fairly old tanker Tomawaka was in fact on her final voyage and due to be scrapped at the end of it.
-The next plan was to effect a ship-to-ship transfer of the wandering feline on the high seas, so that she could be put on a tanker bound for New Zealand.
-However, that was deemed unsafe, not just for Colin's but because of the risk of collision or explosion that would be involved in bringing together two such very large ships at sea.
+Meanwhile, back at Port Taranaki, when it became known where she was, various schemes were hatched for recovering the traveller.
+At first it was thought she could stay aboard until the tanker returned; but then it was discovered the fairly old tanker Tomiwaka was in fact on her final voyage and due to be scrapped at the end of it.
+The next plan was to effect a ship-to-ship transfer of the wandering feline on the high seas, so she could be put on a tanker bound for New Zealand.
+However, that was deemed unsafe, not just for Colin's but because of the risk of collision or explosion involved in bringing together two such very large ships at sea.
 So Colin's remained on board for the duration of the voyage some 18 days, after delays due to bad weather.

-Colin's carrier was allowed to be placed next to him on the return flight; and on 5 December the cat and her owner returned triumphantly to New Plymouth.
-Mayor Peter Tennent announced that she would be awarded a certificate and medallion as an honorary ambassador of the city on behalf of the people and felines of New Plymouth, 'in recognition of her involvement in the enhancement of international relations' and for the publicity she had generated for the city and for the port of Taranaki.
+Colin's carrier was allowed to be placed next to Gordon on the KAL return flight; and on 5 December the cat and her owner returned triumphantly to New Plymouth.
+Mayor Peter Tennent announced that she would be awarded a certificate and medallion (below) as an honorary ambassador of the district on behalf of the people and felines of New Plymouth, 'in recognition of her involvement in the enhancement of international relations' and for the publicity she had generated for the city and for the port of Taranaki.

-Colin's died on 15 May 2007 of ill health and old age; she was 16 years old.
-She's been commemorated with a beautiful plaque, and is buried in the garden close to the entrance to the watch house, where she spent so much time.
+Colin's died on 15 May 2007 of ill health and old age.
+She's commemorated with a lovely plaque, and buried close to the entrance to the watch house where she spent so much time.
 We're very grateful to Robin ('Biggles') Maindonald, Communications and Security Officer at Port Taranaki, for taking the trouble to inform us and for sending the photos below.
-He reports that she will be very much missed, as she was always there at shift changeover time for many years (when she wasn't on the high seas, that is!).
-He also has this delightful anecdote:
+He reported that she would be very much missed, as she was a special character, always there at shift changeover for many years (when she wasn't on the high seas, that is!), and one of the team.
+He also had this anecdote:

-The Port Taranaki page mentioned above notes the passing of Colin's and includes some heartfelt tributes to her.
-In addition she has a mention from the port's Chief Executive in his report on page 2 of the Portal magazine, and her career is reprised and further warm tributes made on pages 10 and 11.
+The Port Taranaki page mentioned above noted the passing of Colin's and included some heartfelt tributes.
+In addition she had a mention from the port's Chief Executive in his report on page 2 of the Portal magazine, and her career was reprised and further warm tributes made on pages 10 and 11.

 Other accidental travellers and various stories of cats' adventures are in our Featuring Felines section